Frequently Asked Questions

 - Renewal CME FAQs

-- Fees
+- Exemptions

 If you see the statement “The practitioner did not provide this mandatory information”, please provide that information.
 We will not accept curriculum vitae or resumes in place of you providing specific information.
 Changes, excluding education and training, year began practicing, and liability claims, can be made to your profile electronically by following the instructions below.
 You may also submit changes by mail to: